lvan-ni/lvan-ni/README.md

 ### Hi there 👋 I'm Lvan

-🛠️ I’m currently working on a portfolio website for a friend of mine as well as organsing and fixing some previous projects.
+🛠️ I’m currently working on a portfolio website for a friend of mine as well as organsing and refining several of my past projects.

-😁 Feel free to follow my progress on [my portfolio](https://www.lvanni.org) and reach out.
+😁 You are welcome to track my journey on [my portfolio](https://www.lvanni.org) and connect with me anytime.

 🦄 From a decade in Graphic Design to a Full-Stack developer at SALT.
 Obsessed (& sometimes annoyed) at the magic of coding.